AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 AdBOOST allows you to map your item categories to values supported by export's target network.
 This feature is currently available for:

-- <i class="fa fa-google google-icon-color">&nbsp;</i> Google Merchant Center [EN/CZ]
+- <i class="fa fa-google google-icon-color"></i> Google Merchant Center [EN/CZ]
-- <i class="fa fa-facebook-square facebook-icon-color">&nbsp;</i> Facebook [EN]
+- <i class="fa fa-facebook-square facebook-icon-color"></i> Facebook [EN]
-- <i class="network-icon heureka">&nbsp;</i> Heureka [CZ/SK]
+- <i class="network-icon heureka"></i> Heureka [CZ/SK]
-- <i class="network-icon zbozi">&nbsp;</i> Zbozi.cz [CZ]
+- <i class="network-icon zbozi"></i> Zbozi.cz [CZ]

  If you want to use this feature, you have to select property of your items that will be used as a mapping source.

 {% include image_tag.html url="/AdBOOST/images/exports/ExportCategoryMappingNotSelected.png" alt="Export Category Mapping Not Selected" style="" %}

-Afterwards, you can click <span class="btn btn-sm btn-primary"><i class="fa fa-wrench">&nbsp;</i> Map to {NETWORK} categories</span> button and you will see the dialog with values of selected property and inputs with fulltext search next to them.
+Afterwards, you can click <span class="btn btn-sm btn-default"><i class="fa fa-wrench"></i> Map to {NETWORK} categories</span> button and you will see the dialog with values of selected property and inputs with fulltext search next to them.
 You can refine your searches until you find most suitable category supported by target network.
 Default value at the top of the modal will be used as a last option in case of missing feed property value, empty or unsuitable selected option.

 {% include image_tag.html url="/AdBOOST/images/exports/ExportCategoryMapping.png" alt="Export Category Mapping" style="" %}

 When you are satisfied with your category mapping, save the content of dialog. **If you close the dialog without saving, values will be lost**.
-Otherwise, you will notice that default value of attribute in main form has changed and green <i class="glyphicon glyphicon-ok">&nbsp;</i>icon has appeared in category property row to indicate that mapping is active.
+Otherwise, you will notice that default value of attribute in main form has changed and green <i class="glyphicon glyphicon-ok"></i>icon has appeared in category property row to indicate that mapping is active.

 {% include image_tag.html url="/AdBOOST/images/exports/ExportCategoryMappingActive.png" alt="Export Category Mapping Active" style="" %}

 ## Automated banners as product images

 <div class="text-red beta-notice">Feature is available only for Facebook network</div>
 Feed exports for Facebook allow you to assign automated banner ads created with AdBOOST as product images.
-This feature is available after clicking to <span class="btn btn-sm btn-primary"><i class="fa fa-image">&nbsp;</i> Assign banner templates</span> button.
+This feature is available after clicking to <span class="btn btn-sm btn-default"><i class="fa fa-image"></i> Assign banner templates</span> button.
 Whether you activate it or not, AdBOOST will choose image for your product in this order:

 1. Banner templates in your priority order (if there are any)
 2. Feed property selected as image property for export